kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 ### Configuration { #configuration-5 }

-Configuration is specified as [Properties](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/configuration/) values in key and value format:
+`Quartz` configuration is specified as [Properties](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/configuration/) values in key-value format.
+Kora settings for graceful shutdown and telemetry are configured in the `scheduling` section.
+The configuration of a specific `cron` task can also contain the `telemetry` section; its values override the common scheduler telemetry for that task.

 ===! ":material-code-json: `Hocon`"